Some migrants may have to get an Assurance of Support before they can get a visa to live in Australia.

-Each Assurance of Support can cover up to two adults and an unlimited number of their dependent children.
+Each Assurance of Support can cover up to 2 adults and an unlimited number of their dependent children.

-As a security measure, a bank guarantee by the Commonwealth Bank of Australia may also be required from the assurer.
+As a security measure, the assurer may also be asked to provide a bank guarantee by the Commonwealth Bank of Australia.
 Assurers should be prepared to deposit money with the bank to cover the value of the bank guarantee.

 The Department of Immigration and Citizenship decides which visa applications need an Assurance of Support.
-These fall into two categories:
+There are 2 types of Assurance of Support:

 Mandatory Assurance of Support

-An Assurance of Support must be given for these visa categories:
+A visa applicant must have an Assurance of Support to apply for these visa categories: